 Spanning over a century, our museum collections and archives explore the history of Vancouver through the eyes of policing and criminal investigation.
 From weapons and forensic tools to turn-of-the-century mugshots, we feature an array of unique objects through our rotating exhibits, research projects, and special events.

-The Museum is housed in the 1930s Coroner's Offices and Analysis Laboratory and we are proud to include the morgue and autopsy suite as part of our collection.
+The Museum is housed in the 1930s Coroner's Offices and Analysis Laboratory and we are proud to include the morgue and autopsy suite as part of our museum collection.

 For more information about our collection including possible donations and volunteering, please contact our Curator at email@example.com.